-Lake’s ongoing passion and excitement for his practice comes from helping businesses create and maintain customized benefits tailored to the needs of employees and their families.
+Lake’s ongoing passion and excitement for his practice comes from helping employers create and maintain customized benefits tailored to the needs of employees and their families.
 This includes helping employers create robust and meaningful benefits that employees will actually utilize, but also in a cost-effective fashion.
 This area of the law is constantly evolving – especially in the COVID era – and he strives to provide his clients with the advice they need to stay compliant and take advantage of new solutions to offer the best benefits in the most efficient way possible.

-Through his representation of many clients before the U.S. Department of Labor and Internal Revenue Service, Lake has gained a thorough understanding of the complex and comprehensive laws, regulations, and rules that affect employer-sponsored benefit plans, such as ERISA, the Affordable Care Act, DOL and IRS regulations, and, most recently, the SECURE Act, the CARES Act, and the No Surprises Act.
+Through his representation of many clients before the U.S. Department of Labor and Internal Revenue Service, Lake has gained a thorough understanding of the complex and comprehensive laws, regulations, and other guidance that affect employer-sponsored benefit plans, such as ERISA, evolving DOL and IRS regulations, and, most recently, the SECURE Act, the CARES Act, and the No Surprises Act.

-- Assisted in authoring an amicus curiae brief to the United States Supreme Court in support of Respondent in an ERISA preemption case regarding the scope of state pharmacy benefits manager (PBM) regulation.
+- Co-authored an amicus curiae brief to the United States Supreme Court in support of Respondent in an ERISA preemption case regarding the scope of state pharmacy benefits manager (PBM) regulation.
 Brief for J.B.
 Hunt Transport Services, Inc. as Amicus Curiae, Rutledge v.
 Pharm.
 Care Mgmt.
 Ass’n, No. 18-540.

-- Advise clients on all aspects of compliance issues for qualified retirement plans
+- Advise clients on all aspects of compliance issues for qualified and nonqualified retirement plans

 - Advise clients on employee welfare benefit plan issues, specifically including HIPAA and Affordable Care Act (ACA) compliance